Benhawkins18/AxiomsDef/README.md

 =========

 This is my native python implementation of the programming language I wrote.
-To use: load axioms.py also for an implementation done as a webapp using Google App Engine can be see by going to http://webaxioms.appspot.com/
+To use: load axioms.py

+To see an implementation done as a webapp using Google App Engine, go to: http://webaxioms.appspot.com/